Index

 Archival

-Bagot, Walter (1964) Early Adelaide Architecture, SAIA Bulletin photocopy of clippings, Langmead collection S220/1/18A 35-45, Architecture Museum, Louis Laybourne Smith School of Architecture and Design, University of South Australia (LLSAM).
+Bagot, Walter (1964) Early Adelaide Architecture, SAIA Bulletin photocopy of clippings, Langmead collection S220/1/18A 35-45, Architecture Museum, University of South Australia (AM).

 Other